-The SASH Implementation Plan delineates cumulative targets for installations and incentives for each year of the SASH Program, thereby allowing GRID to benchmark the Program's progress and ensure that the IOU's allotted incentive dollars are being applied appropriately.
-In the SASH Implementation Plan, the 2012 cumulative targets for completed and reserved projects are \$40M in incentives and ~6MW (CEC-AC) by the end of the year.
-At the end of the first quarter of 2012, SASH has already completed and reserved projects totaling \$34.7 million in incentives and 5.5MW (kW, CEC-AC) in capacity which exceeds 85% of the entire year's goal.
+The SASH Implementation Plan delineates cumulative targets for installations and incentives for each year of the SASH Program, thereby allowing GRID to benchmark progress and ensure that the IOU's allotted incentive dollars are being applied appropriately.
+In the SASH Implementation Plan, the 2012 cumulative targets for completed and reserved projects are \$42M in incentives and ~6MW (CEC-AC) by the end of the year.
+At the end of the Q2 2012, SASH has already completed and reserved projects totaling \$41.5 million in incentives and 6.5MW (CEC-AC) in capacity which nearly exceeds the entire year's cumulative goal.

-Table 3 summarizes the status of all SASH applications through Q1 2012.
+Table 3 summarizes the status of all SASH applications through Q2 2012.